Summit to Sea: 2018 Youth Ocean Rangers Training

-The Youth Ocean Ranger Training Program launches its Summit to Sea expedition on World Oceans Day, from June 8-16, 2018.
-Endorsed by the National Oceanic and Atmospheric Association’s (NOAA’s) National Marine Sanctuary program, students completing the course will be certified Youth Ocean Rangers recognized for their citizen science merits.
-In collaboration with the Florida Keys National Marine Sanctuary, students participate in field research and coral out-planting to observe, report, and implement solutions that make our land-to-sea connection more sustainable.
+The Youth Ocean Ranger Training Program launched its Summit to Sea expedition on World Oceans Day, from June 8-16, 2018.
+Endorsed by the National Oceanic and Atmospheric Association’s (NOAA’s) National Marine Sanctuary program, students who completed the course becae certified Youth Ocean Rangers recognized for their citizen science merits.
+In collaboration with the Florida Keys National Marine Sanctuary, students participated in field research and coral out-planting to observe, report, and implement solutions that make our land-to-sea connection more sustainable.

 Ocean Science in the Florida Keys

-Inland youth, ages 13-18, are invited to spend one week in the Florida Keys snorkeling, scuba diving, restoring coral, kayaking through mangroves, learning about climate change, and more.
-The weeklong Ocean Ranger training includes:
+Inland youth, ages 13-18, spent one week in the Florida Keys snorkeling, scuba diving, restoring coral, kayaking through mangroves, learning about climate change, and more.
+The weeklong Ocean Ranger training included:

 - Residence at Pigeon Key: Students exclusively occupy this small island with its on-site science facility, dormitory, and beachfront access to the Florida Keys.